ISO 27001 Controls – Annex A Explained

 ISO 27001 outlines the various controls that organizations can implement to meet the requirements of the standard to design their Information Security Management System (ISMS).
-While it lists all the controls in Annex A, organizations need to deploy only the controls that will help mitigate the identified risks.
+While it lists all the ISO 27001 controls in Annex A, organizations must deploy only the controls that will help mitigate the identified risks.

-Read this article to know in detail the 14 domains and the 114 controls listed in Annex A of ISO 27001, the various ToDos in your compliance journey and the expected changes in the controls list by the end of the year.
+Read this article to know in detail the 14 domains and 114 ISO 27001 Annex A controls, the various ToDos in your compliance journey, and the expected changes in the controls list by the end of the year.

 What are ISO 27001 Controls?

-ISO 27001 controls are the measures that organizations must take by way of policies, processes and procedures to meet the security requirements of the standard.
-The ISO 27001 lists its controls in Annex A; Annex A has 114 controls, divvied into 14 categories.
-An organization’s response to the requirements listed against these controls will depend on its risk assessment, risk treatment plan and specific needs (if any).
+ISO 27001 controls are the measures that organizations must take by way of policies, processes, and procedures to meet the security requirements of the standard.
+ISO 27001 lists its 114 controls in Annex A which are divvied into 14 domains.

 How many controls are there in ISO 27001?

-The ISO 27001 has 114 security controls in toto.
+The list of ISO 27001 Controls has 114 security controls in total.
 The 114 controls are bucketed under different functions.
 And yes, not all are IT-related.
 Here’s a peek at how they stack up:

-As we mentioned, you don’t need to implement all the 114 controls.
+As we mentioned, you don’t need to implement all 114 List of ISO 27001 controls.
 The controls aren’t mandatory, and every organization can select the controls that apply to them based on their risk profile.
-That said, you will need to document a valid reason why some of the controls don’t apply to your organization.
+That said, you will need to document a valid reason why some controls don’t apply to your organization.

 Organizations, however, must compulsorily meet the requirements from Clauses 4-10 of the ISO 27001 to claim compliance.
 In other words, organizations can achieve certification to ISO 27001 only when they meet all the requirements in Clauses 4 through 10.